 Irish Anglophobia is dead and if it ever stirs again we should place another stake through its heart, just in case.

 Indeed, it is a peculiar kind of Anglophobia that O’Toole espouses.
 It is the Anglophobia of the Guardian newspaper and a large section of the British establishment.
 It is the Anglophobia of the London metropolitan liberal.
 Transplanted to Dublin, it is the Anglophobia of a twenty-first century West Brit.

-For the reductive nature of the argument is this.
-There is a certain type of England that O’Toole is attacking.
-And there is a certain type of Ireland that O’Toole is defending, or recommending.
-But one type of England is an attack on another type of England.
-And one type of Ireland is an attack on another type of Ireland.
-So what we really see is cosmopolitan liberals in London and in Dublin, ganging up on their enemies, whom they view in a sort of jingoistic way.
+The reductive nature of the argument is this.
+There is a certain type of England that O’Toole is attacking and there is a certain type of Ireland that O’Toole is defending, or recommending.
+But one type of England is an attack on another type of England and one type of Ireland is an attack on another type of Ireland.
+So what we really see is cosmopolitan liberals in London and in Dublin ganging up on their enemies whom they view in a sort of jingoistic way.

 Identities are often defined by what they are not, and this form of negative self-identification came naturally to an Irish nationalism struggling to break the link with a country that dominated not just us but much of the world.
 In our dictionary, “us” could be defined simply as “not them”.

 But O’Toole has no problem with talking about “us” and “them”.
 No liberal really has a problem with that distinction.
 Just so long as the “us” in question is cosmopolitan liberalism and the “them” in question is rooted nationalism.

 There is no satisfaction in seeing our neighbours harm themselves by adopting forms of national self-assertion that we know from our own experience to be self-destructive.

 That last point is what is colloquially known on the Internet as “concern-trolling”.